-This AIF contains certain forward-looking information and statements (collectively referred to herein as, "Forward-Looking Statements") within the meaning of applicable securities laws.
+Statements") within the meaning of applicable securities laws.
 Wherever possible, words such as "may", "would", "could", "will", "anticipate", "believe", "plan", "expect", "intend", "estimate", "aim", "endeavour" and similar expressions have been used to identify these Forward-Looking Statements.
 The Forward-Looking Statements herein are based upon the current internal expectations, estimates, projections, assumptions and beliefs of the Corporation as of the date of such information or statements, including, among other things, assumptions with respect to future growth, results of operations, performance and business prospects and opportunities.
 The reader is cautioned that the expectations, estimates, projections, assumptions and/or beliefs used in the preparation of such information may prove to be incorrect.
 The Forward-Looking Statements included in this AIF are not guarantees of future performance and should not be unduly relied upon.
 Such information and statements, including the assumptions made in respect thereof, involve known and unknown risks, uncertainties and other factors, which may cause actual results or events to differ materially from those anticipated in the Forward-Looking Statements.
 In addition, this AIF may contain Forward-Looking Statements attributed to third-party industry sources.
-The Forward-Looking Statements contained in this AIF speak only as of the date of this AIF unless an alternative date is otherwise expressly identified herein.